s00500/ESPUI/README.md

 ![Inline Styles](docs/inlinestyles.gif)

-The **completeExample** example includes a range of examples that you can do with inline styles.
+The [completeExample](examples/completeExample/completeExample.cpp) example includes a range of things that you can do with inline styles.

 ![More Inline Styles](docs/ui_inlinestyles2.png)